 The active substance specification is considered adequate to control the quality and meets the requirements of the monograph in the Ph.Eur.
 The analytical procedures have been described in sufficient detail and are adequately validated.
 Sufficient information has been provided on the reference standards.
-Batch analytical data demonstrating compliance with this specification have been provided for three batches.
+Batch analytical data demonstrating compliance with this specification have been provided for three batches for manufacturer I and for two batches for manufacturer II.